jlbelanger/crudnick/README.md

 # Crudnick

-Crudnick is a framework for creating an admin backend CMS with [React](https://www.npmjs.com/package/react) and [Laravel JSON API](https://github.com/jlbelanger/laravel-json-api).
+Crudnick is a framework for creating an admin backend CMS with [React](https://www.npmjs.com/package/react) and [Tapioca](https://github.com/jlbelanger/tapioca).

 ## Built-in features